Selecting the best system and multi-armed bandits: Introduction

-Ordinal optimisation methods are also related to the vast, elegant and evolving literature in learning and statistics community referred to as stochastic multi-armed bandit methods.
+The problem of selecting the best system amongst many via sampling is related to the vast, elegant and evolving literature in learning and statistics community referred to as stochastic multi-armed bandit methods.
 Typically, this strand of literature refers to sampling from a population as `pulling an arm' and assumes that each such pull leads to a random reward whose distribution depends upon the population.
 The aim then is to develop optimal or near optimal sequential sampling strategy that maximises the long term total expected reward or equivalently minimises the total expected regret (regret over $n$ trials is referred to as the reward that would have been realised in these trials if the `best' arm was pulled each time versus the actual reward realisation from a given sequential strategy - here best refers to the arm with the highest expected reward.
-See, e.g., Bubeck and Cesa-Bianchi 2012, Cesa-Bianchi and Lugosi 2006 for surveys on these methods; Lai and Robbins 1985 for a seminal paper in this area).
+See, e.g., Bubeck and Cesa-Bianchi 2012, Cappe et. al. 2013; see Lai and Robbins 1985 for a seminal paper in this area).
 Optimal sequential strategies have to carefully manage the exploration-exploitation trade-offs in arm selections.
 Recently, these methods have also been used in the {\em pure exploration setting} where the goal is to identify the arm with the highest expected reward in minimum expected number of trials.
-See, e.g., Even-Dar, Mannor and Mansour (2002, 2006), Audibert and Bubeck (2010), Jamieson, K., Malloy, M., Nowak, R., \& Bubeck, S. (2013).
+See, e.g., Even-Dar, Mannor and Mansour (2002, 2006), Audibert and Bubeck (2010), Jamieson, Malloy, Nowak, \& Bubeck (2014), Garivier and Kaufmann (2016) and Kaufmann, Cappe and Garivier (2016).
 Thus, this problem is identical to the ordinal optimisation problem that we consider.
-A standard assumption both in minimising regret and the pure exploration settings is that the rewards from each arm are either Bernoulli or are bounded with known bounds.
-In a recent paper Bubeck, Cesa-Bianchi and Lugosi (2013), again consider the problem of minimising expected regret under the assumption that the rewards are unbounded but explicit bounds on their moments are known.
+A standard assumption both in minimising regret and the pure exploration settings is that the rewards from each arm are either Bernoulli, are bounded with known bounds, or have sub-Gaussian tails.
+Garivier and Kaufmann (2016) and Kaufmann, Cappe and Garivier (2016) consider a somewhat general setting where the rewards come from a single-parameter exponential family.
+In this setting, Garivier and Kaufmann (2016) develop lower bounds on expected number of samples from each arm, as well as algorithms that match these lower bounds asymptotically as $\delta \rightarrow 0$.
+Bubeck, Cesa-Bianchi and Lugosi (2013), again consider the problem of minimising expected regret under the assumption that the rewards are unbounded but explicit bounds on their moments are known.